stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 1. Setting up the project structure and organization
 2. Establishing the foundation for the PDF processing pipeline
 3. Creating the configuration management system
-4. Setting up connections to external services (OpenAI, Pinecone, Azure, PostgreSQL, CoreDataStore API)
+4. Setting up connections to external services (OpenAI, Pinecone, Azure, CoreDataStore API)

 ## Recent Changes
 - Created initial project documentation in the memory bank
 - Defined the system architecture and core components
 - Specified the technical requirements and constraints
-- Implemented CoreDataStore API client as an alternative to direct PostgreSQL database connection
+- Implemented CoreDataStore API client for landmark data access
-- Created a database client abstraction layer that can switch between PostgreSQL and CoreDataStore API
+- Decided to use CoreDataStore API exclusively as the data source
-- Updated API modules to use the new database client abstraction
+- Updated API modules to use the database client with CoreDataStore API
+- Added MCP server to provide tools for interacting with CoreDataStore API

 ## Next Steps
 1. Set up the basic project structure with appropriate directories